craigthomas/CoCo3Java/README.md

 For example, `DIR 3` will list the directory contents of the disk in drive 3, while `LOADM"2:EDTASM.BIN` will load the Edtasm binary from drive 2.

+#### Saving a Disk Image

+The emulator currently support writing `JV1` style disk images to the host computer.
+To save a disk image, click on the menu item *Disk Drives*, select the drive number you want (*Drive 0*, *Drive 1*, *Drive 2*, or *Drive 3*), and then select *Save Virtual Disk*.
+You will be prompted to select a location on your computer where the disk file will be saved to.
+Once entered, the contents of the drive will be saved to the virtual disk file, and can be loaded from the host computer in a future session.

 ## Keyboard